Complaints and legal action against the police

 • discipline an officer

-You should be told the outcome of the investigation as soon as possible.
 You may only be told about the outcome in a general way as the investigation is confidential.
 These confidential documents cannot be used in any subsequent legal actions for damages against the police.

 If you're unhappy with how your complaint was handled